Meet Our Governors

 Most of my remaining spare time is spent on my 2 other roles as secretary/treasurer and coach of 2 teams at Bromham Football Club and as Child Welfare Officer for Mid Wilts Youth and Minor Football League.

-My name is Gillian, I am a parent Governor at St Nicholas school.
-My Grandmother, Mother and Sisters, Myself and now my Daughter have all been to school here!
+My name is Gillian, I am a parent Governor at St Nicholas School.
+My grandmother, mother, sisters, myself and now my daughter have all been to school here!
 I am very passionate about our school and want to do my best to make it grow and to be here for many years to come.
 I work in banking and as well as a committee member, I am on the Finance and Staffing committees.
-I also enjoy volunteering within school as a buddy reader and as a parent helper with the children on school trips.
+I also enjoy volunteering within school as a buddy reader.
 Gill Moffat.

 Jenny Blackman - Co-opted Governor